 This is the critical inner voice, a term first coined by psychologist Dr. Robert Firestone.
 This critical inner voice shapes your relationships; personal and professional.
 It affects your ability to make the most from opportunities and lowers your performance.
 It also causes low confidence and self-esteem.
-It's affects are described further in the PsychAlive blog article, Critical Inner Voice:
+Its effects are described further in the PsychAlive blog article, Critical Inner Voice:

 1. Identify the critical voice